 The insurance companies will look even closer at these statistics to determine if age plus gender plays a role in risk factors.

 There has been a lot of fuss about inequality amongst women.
 So much so that men have become tuned in to where they feel they are being treated unequally compared to women.
 Insurance companies are sensitive about this and do not blatantly advertise that they have lower rates for women.
 It is one of those not so good well-kept secrets.
 It is general knowledge that women’s insurance is cheaper but it is not advertised as such just because of their gender.
 Insurance Companies will tell you that they based part of their premium decisions based on historical data.
 But will not specifically say it’s concerning women.

 Age Factor Combined With Gender

-Next what is looked at is the age as well as the gender.
+Next what is looked at is age as well as gender.
 This will cause a difference in rates as the age of the woman will also be factored in.
 Again this will be based on what historical data is indicating.
 In addition to this the location where the insured lives will be factored in with their age and gender.
 Then it will also depend on which province they are driving in.

 How Much Is Car Insurance For A Woman?

 The average cost for car insurance for a woman in Ontario is $1,836.
 Each insurance company will have its own specific rates.